-Students may purchase books in the store or on-line before the semester starts.
-Text book rental is also offered.
+Students have the option to purchase their books in the bookstore or on-line before the semester starts.
+Students may charge to their account at the beginning of each semester.
 The store accepts Visa, Master Card, American Express, Discover, and personal checks.